-West Kootenay EcoSociety is also hosting all-day all week nature camps for primary and intermediate kids and one camp for elders!
+West Kootenay EcoSociety is also hosting week-long, full-day nature camps for primary and intermediate kids and one camp for elders!
+9AM to 4PM daily.

 We have our own Youtube channel at "Kokanee Nature Investigators".
 Watch over 50 wildlife camera videos from Kokanee Creek.

 Educators can download Kokanee Creek presentations in-line with school curricula

 Roots, Shoots and Rattlesnake Mushrooms: a selected botany of Kokanee Creek that discusses some usage, including aboriginal, some life cycles, and interesting facts and descriptions of plants, fungi and lichens.

 A discussion of the Kokanee Salmon as the keystone species of Kokanee Creek.
 Looks at aboriginal technology and salmon, human influence on salmon, and Kokanee life cycle

 A Kokanee Year